brookshi/Hitchhiker/doc/howtouse-en.md

 3. request failed status, include No Response, Server Error(500), Test Failed.

-**Stress Test Only support using ES5 in test**
+**Stress Test Only support using ES5 in test** **Stress Test Does not support Pre Request Script and new functions of v0.4**

 ### Sync data automatically